 2Department of Chemical Engineering, Cape Peninsula University of Technology, P.O Box 1906, 7535 Bellville, South Africa

 Accepted: 25 May 2022

 Research background.
-Bambara groundnut (BGN) (Vigna subterranea [L.] Verdc.) is a source of soluble dietary fibre (SDF) and starch, making it a great source of the two polysaccharides.
-Bambara groundnut soluble dietary fibre (BGN-SDF) is rich in bioactive compounds, namely, uronic acids (11.8 %) and hydrolysable polyphenols (20 mg Gallic acid equivalent (GAE)/g), with crucial physiological and functional benefits.
+Bambara groundnut (Vigna subterranea (L.) Verdc.) is a great source of soluble dietary fibre and starch.
+Bambara groundnut soluble dietary fibre is rich in bioactive compounds, namely, uronic acids (11.8 %) and hydrolysable polyphenols (expressed as gallic acid equivalents (GAE) 20 mg/g), with crucial physiological and functional benefits.
 The industrial use of native starch is limited because of the inherent undesirable attributes that render it unstable.
-The aim of this study is to characterise the antioxidant, functional and physicochemical properties of bambara groundnut starch-soluble dietary fibre nanocomposite (STASOL).
+The aim of this study is to characterise the antioxidant, functional and physicochemical properties of Bambara groundnut starch-soluble dietary fibre nanocomposite (hereafter groundnut nanocomposite).

 Experimental approach.
-The pasting properties by rapid visco analysis (RVA), chemical composition following AOAC procedures, hydration properties, oil binding capacity (OBC), emulsion activity index (EAI), emulsion stability index (ESI) and antioxidant properties of bambara groundnut starch (BGNS), BGN-SDF and STASOL were studied.
+The pasting properties by rapid visco analysis, chemical composition, hydration properties, oil-binding capacity, emulsifying activity index (EAI), emulsion stability index (ESI) and antioxidant properties of Bambara groundnut starch, soluble fibre and nanocomposite were studied.

 Novelty and scientific contribution.
 Nanocomposites have the potential to revolutionise the food industry but their study as food ingredients is very limited.
-Furthermore, nothing is known about the physicochemical, functional and antioxidant characteristics of STASOL.
-Investigating these properties of STASOL will address this knowledge gap.
+Furthermore, nothing is known about the physicochemical, functional and antioxidant characteristics of Bambara groundnut nanocomposite, thus investigating these properties will address this knowledge gap.